 When compared to their peers, adults with Sotos syndrome are usually in the normal weight and height range (though they’re often still considered tall).
 They may also be within normal range for intellect.

 Sotos syndrome may raise the risk of tumors and cancer in adults.
 Adults may also continue to have coordination and motor skill problems.
 Intellectual disabilities present in childhood generally persist and remain stable in adulthood.

 Sotos syndrome is a genetic disorder.
 It’s caused by a mutation in the NSD1 gene.
 In 95 percent of all cases, the mutation isn’t inherited from the child’s parents.

 If you have Sotos syndrome, there is a 50 percent chance of passing it on to your offspring, however.

-Sotos syndrome occurs in 1 out of 14,000 births.
+Sotos syndrome occurs in births.
 This condition is more common among people who are Japanese or of Japanese heritage.